of the most important streets through Bollington, Palmerston Street

 play area in Adlington

-many varieties of house type and structure suggests that they
+variety of house types, structures and materials suggests that

 This pair (left) of two up two down cottages were refurbished